elizabeth-harris/blockchain-demo/README.md

 ```

 5. Run the server:
+There's two parts to what you can run.
+The first is a demonstration of how things play out prior to adding the logic that makes block-chains decentralized.

+To start this version of the code, run:
+    * `$ pipenv run python blockchain-preconsensus.py`
+    * `$ pipenv run python blockchain-preconsensus.py -p 5001`
+    * `$ pipenv run python blockchain-preconsensus.py --port 5002`
+This shows a code state where each instance of the chain is separate and silo-ed.

+The next step would be to copy the snippets from "blockchain-preconsensus-additions.py" into the correct spots, then rerun the nodes.
+There are some steps outlined in Daniel's blog post that allow you to see the play by play of what adding the block-chain consensus logic does.

+The complete code can be run by executing:

     * `$ pipenv run python blockchain.py`
     * `$ pipenv run python blockchain.py -p 5001`
     * `$ pipenv run python blockchain.py --port 5002`

+Currently I've started work on a Bootstrapped UI to interact with this API.
+This is found in the complete code.
+It's not done yet, but much of the functionality is present today.

 ----------------------------
 TODO: Finish implementing the UI